...

 • Organizational structure

-vii) Proposed management, detailing the professional The Microfinance Act, 2006 9 qualifications, skills and relevant experience in deposit taking business of the proposed managers;
+vii) Proposed management, detailing the professional The Microfinance Act, 2006 9 qualifications, skills and relevant experience in the deposit-taking business of the proposed managers;

 (viii) Equity and ownership of the business;